lupyuen/pinephone-nuttx-usb/README.md

 | __Port USB0__ | USB-OTG-EHCI / OHCI | __`0x01C1` `A000`__ (USB_HCI0)
 | __Port USB1__ | USB-EHCI0 / OHCI0   | __`0x01C1` `B000`__ (USB_HCI1)

--   Port USB0 supports [USB On-The-Go](https://en.wikipedia.org/wiki/USB_On-The-Go).
+-   Only Port USB0 supports [USB On-The-Go (OTG)](https://en.wikipedia.org/wiki/USB_On-The-Go).
 Which means that if we connect PinePhone to a computer, it will appear as a USB Drive.
 (Assuming the right drivers are installed)

--   Ports USB0 and USB1 both support [Enhanced Host Controller Interface](https://lupyuen.github.io/articles/usb2#appendix-enhanced-host-controller-interface-for-usb).
-Which works only as a USB Host (not USB Device)
+-   Ports USB0 and USB1 both support [Enhanced Host Controller Interface (EHCI)](https://lupyuen.github.io/articles/usb2#appendix-enhanced-host-controller-interface-for-usb).
+Which will work only as a USB Host (not USB Device)

 Today we'll talk only about __Port USB1__ (EHCI / Non-OTG), since it's connected to the LTE Modem.